open-resources/physics_bank/content/public/006.Force/Topic Outcome/Turning_Car/Turning_car.md

     weight: 1
     partial-credit: true
     partial-credit-method: EDC
+myst:
   substitutions:
     params:
       vars:
         title: Turning Car
-      vehicle: car
+        vehicle: van
       part1:
         ans1:
           value: There is a force pushing everything to the right.
         ans2:
           value: Your head (and eyes) are not in an inertial reference frame, and so things are moving for no reason.
         ans3:
-        value: Your car is moving along a circular path, and a centripetal acceleration is required.
-Without a force to push it towards the middle, objects(your shoulders, the soup cans) will NOT move in a circle along with the rest of the car, and so will move relative to the car's interior.
+          value: Your van is moving along a circular path, and a centripetal acceleration is required.
+Without a force to push it towards the middle, objects(your shoulders, the soup cans) will NOT move in a circle along with the rest of the van, and so will move relative to the van's interior.
         ans4:
-        value: Turning to the right forces your car to tilt, and all the cans and the shoulders shift down-hill.
+          value: Turning to the right forces your van to tilt, and all the cans and the shoulders shift down-hill.
 ---
 # {{ params.vars.title }}
 If you are sitting in the passenger seat of a {{ params.vars.vehicle}} that makes a quick left turn, your shoulders seem to lean to the right (and all of the soup cans on the floor roll to the right).